1. What is the Heart of Texas Regional History Fair?

 8. What is a local fair?

-All HOTRHF participants must first have their work evaluated at the local level by a teacher using the National History Day criteria and rubrics.
+All HOTRHF participants should first have their work evaluated at the local level by a teacher using the National History Day criteria and rubrics.
 Local history fairs are usually classroom, school, or district wide contests, depending on the specific school.
 Home-schooled students/parents are encouraged to work with their local associations or consortiums to set up local fairs.
 Local history fairs should be completed before the registration deadline for HOTRHF.

 9. What if there isn't a local fair?
 What if I am the only person from my school interested in entering the HOTRHF?